jayshreeanand/stacks-watchdog/project_info.md

 # Stacks Watchdog AI: AI agent for security monitoring

-Stacks Watchdog AI is an intelligent blockchain security monitoring agent.
+Stacks Watchdog AI is an intelligent blockchain security monitoring agent built for the Stacks blockchain.
 It uses advanced AI algorithms to detect suspicious transactions, wallet drainers, potential rug-pulls, and other security threats in real-time.
 It also analyses smart contracts using various AI models and scans the blockchain realtime for vulnerabilities.
 Gamified Learning modules are also included to educate users about common security issues.
 Real time alerts using telegram bots and email to keep users updated.

 Demo URL (frontend): [https://stacks-watchdog.vercel.app/](https://stacks-watchdog.vercel.app/)

-Backend server URL (api server): [https://stacks-watchdog-backend.up.railway.app/](https://stacks-watchdog-backend.up.railway.app/)
+Backend server URL (api server): [https://stacks-watchdog-backend.vercel.app/](https://stacks-watchdog-backend.vercel.app/)

 <img width="1601" alt="Screenshot 2025-03-10 at 11 51 04 PM" src="https://github.com/user-attachments/assets/bea148b1-8a79-44c7-b080-a98080c43ca1" />